(866) 678-8505

 A rotten egg smell in cars comes from a gas known as sulfur dioxide.
-The catalytic converter, fuel pressure regulator, fuel filter, etc., work with this gas; if any of these parts fail, they’ll make this gas smelly, which reminds of rotten eggs.
+The catalytic converter, fuel pressure regulator, fuel filter, etc., work with this gas; if any of these parts fail, they’ll make this gas smell like rotten eggs.

 In short, the car's emission system makes sulfur dioxide odorless.
-Roughly speaking, the catalytic converter transforms toxic gases and pollutants from the engine combustion process into safer-to-breathe gases.
-However, when the catalytic converter has an issue, these gases go around in their full form, producing their natural bad smells and even causing allergies.
+Roughly speaking, the catalytic converter transforms toxic gases and pollutants from the engine combustion process into safer-to-breathe gases that smell like nothing; it's like a filter.
+However, when the catalytic converter goes bad or fails, these gases go around in their full form, unfiltered, producing their natural bad smells and even causing allergies.

-Watch out: Toxic combustion chemicals can harm humans and damage the car's catalytic converter, which controls emissions.
-So, even if the check engine light didn't pop but you notice a rotten egg smell, hurry up and take your car for an inspection.
+Watch out: Toxic combustion chemicals can cause breathing problems and allergies to humans and damage the car's catalytic converter, which controls bad gas emissions.
+So, even if the check engine light didn't pop, but you notice a rotten egg smell, hurry up and take your car for an inspection.

 Be aware if a car smells like rotten eggs.
 Here are some of the main risks:

-Health Concerns: The rotten egg smell isn’t supposed to happen in your car, if they do, this means that gases that should be are not being processed.
+• Health Concerns: The rotten egg smell isn’t supposed to happen in your car; if they do, this means that gases that should be processed are not being processed.
 These gases can be highly toxic and cause breathing problems, triggering allergies, or even contaminating and leading to fatalities.

 Failed or damaged battery cases can cause sulfuric acid fluid leaks.
 Then, batteries with internal failures or overcharging swells create gases that stink like a rotten egg.